Illegal Content Reporting and DSA Contact Points

 Accepted languages

-Communications submitted through the DSA contact points may be written in Romanian or English.
+Communications submitted through the DSA contact points may be made in Romanian or English.

 Limitations

-DSA channels are not intended for commercial requests, technical support requests, billing issues or ordinary administration of contracted services.
-For these situations, the usual departments available in the customer portal must be used.
+The DSA contact channels are not intended for commercial enquiries, technical support requests, billing matters, the ordinary administration of contracted services or other requests falling outside the scope of Regulation (EU) 2022/2065 (Digital Services Act).
+For such matters, the standard departments available through the customer portal should be used.

 Annual DSA Report